 Searching files by content has become increasingly popular.
-Tools like Google simply text files.
+Tools like Google Desktop Search and Apple's Spotlight are helping users sidestep their hierarchical file systems and locate documents faster.
+However, these technologies are not particularly intelligent.
+For the most part, these systems use pre-built indexes to do full-text searches.
+This, of course, limits the content that can be searched to simply text files.
 However, users are building large collections of digital photographs, music and other media.
 Although some textual metadata can be extracted from these files, for example, an album name from an MP3's ID3 tag, the content remains unsearchable.